 BYOD / Guest Access

-Wi-Fi is the key largest growing services in the Enterprise space.
+Wi-Fi is the key largest growing service in the Enterprise space.
 The days of a Wi-Fi network that continually drops out and is slow are gone.

 Wi-Fi can very reliable and coupled with the use of BYOD / Guest access allows for staff and visitors alike to connect and enjoy a quality wireless experience.